Note: This Privacy Policy is effective as of January 14, 2014

 How do we make changes to this policy?

 We may change this policy from time to time, and if we do we'll post any changes on this page.
 If you continue to use Skigit after those changes are in effect, you agree to the revised policy.
-If the changes are significant, we may provide more prominent notice or obtain your consent as required by law.
+If the changes are significant, we may provide more prominent notice or get your consent as required by law.